vodovorot-guides/vodovorot-guides.github.io/ele/nathria.md

 - Use {{ site.data.talent.wind_rush_totem }} as needed to help your raid members navigate Shattering Pain, Hand of Destruction, Ravage, and Massacre.

 **Notes:**
-- Because of {{ site.data.spell.ghost_wolf}, you will not be slowed during March of the Penitent in Phase 1, but you must be in {{ site.data.spell.ghost_wolf} form before the phase begins.
+- Because of {{ site.data.spell.ghost_wolf }}, you will not be slowed during March of the Penitent in Phase 1, but you must be in {{ site.data.spell.ghost_wolf }} form before the phase begins.
 Consider not clearing any Burden of Sin stacks during this phase.
-- If using Primal Earth Elemental for {{ site.data.spell.harden_skin}}, make sure it is not picking up adds and interfering with your tanks.
+- If using Primal Earth Elemental for {{ site.data.spell.harden_skin }}, make sure it is not picking up adds and interfering with your tanks.

 # Miscellaneous Tips
 - GCDs spent on healing and utilities are GCDs not spent on damage, but both are necessary to down a raid boss.
 Find the balance to optimize your contributions to your raid team.

-- Time spent in {{ site.data.spell.ghost_wolf} is time spent not doing damage.
+- Time spent in {{ site.data.spell.ghost_wolf }} is time spent not doing damage.
 Practice proactive movement and utilizing Spiritwalker's Grace and instant casts as much as you can for movement heavy encounters.

-- When talenting Primal Elementalist, always remember you have an additional defensive ({{ site.data.spell.harden_skin}}) and single target stun (Pulverize) through Earth Elemental.
+- When talenting Primal Elementalist, always remember you have an additional defensive ({{ site.data.spell.harden_skin }}) and single target stun (Pulverize) through Earth Elemental.

 - Recall that Stampeding Roar is now a baseline Druid ability.
 Depending on your raid comp, it may not be necessary to talent {{ site.data.talent.wind_rush_totem }}.